Philip K. Dick: Contemporary philosophy

-Postmodernists such as Jean Baudrillard, Fredric Jameson, Laurence Rickels and Slavoj Žižek have commented on Dick's writing's foreshadowing of postmodernity.
+Postmodernists such as Jean Baudrillard and Laurence Rickels have commented on Dick's writing's foreshadowing of postmodernity.
 Jean Baudrillard offers this interpretation:

 "It is hyperreal.
 It is a universe of simulation, which is something altogether different.
 And this is so not because Dick speaks specifically of simulacra.
 SF has always done so, but it has always played upon the double, on artificial replication or imaginary duplication, whereas here the double has disappeared.
 There is no more double; one is always already in the other world, an other world which is not another, without mirrors or projection or utopias as means for reflection.
 The simulation is impassable, unsurpassable, checkmated, without exteriority.
 We can no longer move 'through the mirror' to the other side, as we could during the golden age of transcendence."

-For his anti-government skepticism, Philip K. Dick was afforded minor mention in Mythmakers and Lawbreakers, a collection of interviews about fiction by anarchist authors.
+Dick's anti-government skepticism was referred to in Mythmakers and Lawbreakers, a collection of interviews about fiction by anarchist authors.
 Noting his early authorship of The Last of the Masters, an anarchist-themed novelette, author Margaret Killjoy expressed that while Dick never fully sided with anarchism, his opposition to government centralization and organized religion has influenced anarchist interpretations of gnosticism.